 To my nose, I also get the scent of Chanel’s handbags and leather jackets, but let me correct myself – the scent of a brand new brown leather jacket.

 The leather here is dark, smooth, expensive-smelling, and refined.
-The new generation of leather smell and will be a reference point for all the future leather-based fragrances.
+This new generation of leather smell will be a reference point for all future leather-based fragrances.
 It is simply just amazing smelling.

 - Jasmine Sambac